tobyweston/essential_acceptance_testing/manuscript/part1/introduction.md

 Many teams emphasize that acceptance tests should be customer authored.
 If we write software that nobody wants, there's not much point in writing it.
 The customer can express their requirements in the form of acceptance criteria forming a specification against which the system can be verified.
 Adding to our definition then would give us something like.

->  An acceptance test is a set of _executable_ criteria, examples or a specification that help the customer "accept" that the system behaves as intended.
+>  An acceptance test is a set of examples or a specification that help the customer "accept" that the system behaves as intended.
 The test is used to specify required behaviour _before_ implementing functionality and then verify the behaviour against the completed implementation.

 In [Agile Testing](http://amzn.to/WKDYkq), Lisa Crispin and Janet Gregory describe acceptance tests as